This is the part of the story where I get myself in trouble.

 That’s a tough one.
 It’s hard to conceive of anyone improving on something like this:

-Meanwhile most anyone can come up with an improvement for this:
+Meanwhile, most anyone can come up with a way to make this better.

 In my opinion, reworking the second would be a much better idea than starting a new building in the former.
 Can I get an AMEN on that?